ix5/sx-docs/content/docs/fake-treble.md

 Because the tone devices are still on Kernel 4.9, you also need to run `q_4.9_repo_update.sh`.

+You will also need to download the Android 9, Kernel 4.9 Software Binaries.
+Do not use the Kernel 4.14 binaries!

 ### device-sony-customization
 Then, create the folder `device/sony/customization` inside your build environment.